Specifying and Staging Mixed-Initiative Dialogs with Program Generation and Transformation: Implementing Dialogs with Partial Evaluation

 \subsection{Stager Generation}

-From the set of expressions output by the dialog miner, we automatically generate a stager to realize the dialog (see transition from the center to the right of Fig.~\ref{overview}).
+From an expression, in notation based on concepts from programming languages, output by the dialog miner, we automatically generate a stager to realize and execute the dialog (see transition from the center to the right of Fig.~\ref{fig:overview}).
 Since Scheme is a homoiconic language, it is suitable for generating a stager in Scheme.
-Our stager generator consists of 233 lines of Scheme code.
-Given a dialog specified in the programming languages notation presented here, it automatically generates a stager, and the necessary scripts, which uses partial evaluation to implement the dialog.
+Given a dialog specified in the notation, based on concepts from programming languages, presented here, it automatically generates a stager, and the necessary scripts.
 The size of the stager it generates is dependent on the complexity of the dialog to be staged.
-Each generated stager makes use of a library of helper functions which constitute 196 lines of Scheme code.
-The generated stagers must be executed with the {\tt scm}\footnote{\url{http://people.csail.mit.edu/jaffer/SCM}} Scheme interpreter since the Similix partial evaluator~\cite{peBookSimilix,Similix} which the stagers make use of requires {\tt scm}.
-Fig.~\ref{arch} provides an overview of the execution of the dialog system we generate (i.e., the rightmost side of Fig.~\ref{overview}).
-Our entire dialog modeling toolkit, including the dialog miner and stager generator, is available at \url{http://academic.udayton.edu/SaverioPerugini/dialog.zip}.
+The generated stagers must be executed with \textit{DrRacket} (version 6.0) with the language set to `Determine language from source'.
+Fig.~\ref{fig:arch} provides an overview of the execution of the stagers we generate (i.e., the rightmost side of Fig.~\ref{fig:overview}).
+Our dialog modeling toolkit, including the dialog miner and stager generator, is available at \url{http://academic.udayton.edu/SaverioPerugini/dialogtoolkit.zip}.